 If your filetype associations are missing, you need to change the settings in FileZilla app.

 Bonus Tip – Migrating to Another Host

-If you are migrating to a different host then just create the FTP account with the same name and password like your previous host.
-When the nameservers and DNS propagation is completed open FileZilla to connect your new host without any modifications.
+Here is a bonus FileZilla tip – if you are migrating to a different host then just create the FTP account with the same name and password like your previous host.
+When the nameservers and DNS propagation is completed, open FileZilla to connect your new host without any modifications.